 2. Review your workload

 Are there tasks that always get neglected?
 If you find you're avoiding something regularly, could somebody else do it for you?
-Consider delegating tasks, either to someone within or outside of your business.
+Consider delegating tasks, either to someone within the company or outside of your business, if necessary.
 Project management apps and software can help you delegate work more effectively with team members and monitor their progress.
 If delegation is not practical - you'll just have to get on with it.
 Try setting aside some time each week for jobs you dislike.
 Once they're out of the way, you're free to get on with the more enjoyable aspects of running your own business.

 3. Remember the 80:20 rule